-Social media is a great marketing tool for law firms.
+Law firm social media can be a great marketing tool.
 But with so many social platforms and a high number of followers across them all, it can be difficult to keep track of every post and interaction.

 To help, we’ve created a list of our five favorite law firm social media management platforms and what, in our view, distinguishes each of them.
 These tools should help law firms of any size gain greater social media visibility and control.